-Bwonsamdi's Covenant is a powerful Shrine that allows you to use the healing of cards like Earthen Ring Farseer and Circle of Healing as strong removal options.
+Circle of Healing as strong removal options.
 Because of the damage caused by healing, you should have no issue instantly removing enemy Shrines as soon as they spawn.
 As most healing cards are cheap, you should avoid burning through them too quickly and save them exclusively for removing enemy minions instead.
-With the enemy board kept consistently clear, your minions on the board should be free to grind down your opponent's Health each turn.
+With the enemy board kept consistently clear, your minions on the board should be free to grind down your opponent's Health each turn.is a powerful Shrine that allows you to use the healing of cards like and

 When picking cards, you should prioritise the Healing cards bucket whenever it is available, focusing on some of the more expensive cards it offers like Hozen Healer and Darkshire Alchemist.
 As the healing from your Hero Power will be a very useful tool throughout the game, the Inspired by the Light cards bucket is also incredibly useful and you should look to pick up Justicar Trueheart, Prophet Velen, Clockwork Automaton, and Maiden of the Lake from it.
 Finally, you should look for some solid minions to round out your deck.
 Many of the options from Legends of the Light, Elementals, and Dying Words are great choices.

-When choosing Teammates after your second and fourth win, you should pick Bloodwash Medic whenever it is available.
+When choosing Teammates after your second and fourth win, you should pickwhenever it is available.
 The effect of your Shrine will make all healing spells generated from the Overkill incredibly useful.
-If that options is not available, Bwonsamdi's Keeper is a very solid second choice, as it will kill all enemy minions when combined with the Shrine.
+If that options is not available, is a very solid second choice, as it will kill all enemy minions when combined with the Shrine.

 If you manage to defeat the first 6 bosses, you will have the ability to upgrade your Shrine.
 There are no must-have options that greatly empower your Shrine.
-However, Favor of the Gods, Boon Reaper, and Pact with the Loa are all solid choices.
+However,, , and are all solid choices.
 Favor of the Gods is great for protecting your Shrine to make help keep its effect in play.
 Similarly, Pact with the Loa has a similar effect by minimising the time it stays dormant.
 Boon Reaper will help overcome the relatively low Cost of healing cards by refilling your hand if your Shrine dies, however, this is not necessary if you have drafted a relatively high-Cost deck.